Securing Distributed Gradient Descent in High Dimensional Statistical Learning: Main Analysis

-uniformly over all $\theta \in \Theta$.
-Bounding \prettyref{eq: uniform 2} involves standard concentration of sum of i.i.d.\ random vectors and is relatively easy.
-The main challenge is to bound \prettyref{eq: uniform 1}.
+The aim of this subsection is to present our main technical tool to derive a tight uniform bound to \prettyref{eq: uniform 1}.
+This subsection is independent from the rest of the paper and can be skipped at the first reading.

-For any fixed $\theta$, the matrix in \eqref{eq: uniform 1} is of independent columns.
-Standard routine to bound the spectral norm of \eqref{eq: uniform 1} is available, see \cite[Theorem 5.44]{vershynin2010introduction} and \cite[Corollary 3.8]{adamczak2010quantitative} for example.
+For any fixed $\theta$, the matrix in \prettyref{eq: uniform 1} is of independent columns; standard routine to bound \prettyref{eq: uniform 1} point-wise is available, see \cite[Theorem 5.44]{vershynin2010introduction} and \cite[Corollary 3.8]{adamczak2010quantitative} for example.
 To get a uniform concentration result, we can use $\epsilon$--net argument to extend the concentration of a fixed $\theta$ to uniform over all $\theta \in \Theta$.
-Nevertheless, using these standard matrix concentration results, the uniform concentration bound obtained is far from being optimal.
+Nevertheless, using these standard matrix concentration results, the uniform concentration bound obtained is far from being optimal, as we explain next.

-The following theorem is a state-of-the-art concentration inequality for matrices with sub-exponential columns~\cite[Corollary 3.8]{adamczak2010quantitative}. \begin{theorem} Let $A$ be a $d \times m$ matrix whose columns $A_j$ are i.i.d., zero-mean, sub-exponential random vectors in $\reals^d$ with the scaling parameters $\sigma$ and $\alpha$.
+The following theorem is, to the best of our knowledge, a state-of-the-art concentration inequality for matrices with sub-exponential columns~\cite[Corollary 3.8]{adamczak2010quantitative}. \begin{theorem} Let $A$ be a $d \times m$ matrix whose columns $A_j$ are i.i.d., zero-mean, sub-exponential random vectors in $\reals^d$ with the scaling parameters $\sigma$ and $\alpha$.
 Assume that $\sigma,\alpha=O(1)$ and $m \le e^{\sqrt{d}}$.
 There are absolute positive constants $C$ and $c$ such that for every $K \ge 1$, with probability at least $1-e^{-c K \sqrt{d}},$